How to Prepare Radio Scripts for Production

 page and take an orange, pink or green highlighter

-highlight only the Narrator's parts.
+highlight only the Narrator's lines and

+parenthetical instructions.
 7. NARRATOR:

 (SIGH) Sadly, Johnny-Boy wound up as just one